eLearning vs. Microlearning: What Are the Differences?

 Content is tailored to needs

 Employees appreciate content that is tailored to their needs instead of sifting through general information to get nuggets that they can use.
-For example, a company may have an eLearning course for all employees and another has micro-learning modules that feature specific content for different departments.
+For example, one company may have implemented custom eLearning development for all employees and another has micro-learning modules that feature specific content for different departments.
 The latter will pass on information more efficiently to its employees because they are getting concise and actionable information relevant to their work and departmental goals.
 The former will have less success with employees focusing on relevant content to their work because they have so much information to sift through.

 At VP Legacies, our learning modules are tailored to you and can help departments reach specific goals while making sure company-wide goals are met.
 Our learning modules adhere to your brand in order to spearhead authentic engagement and connection between employees, while also offering individualized content for each module.